Assets and Animations

 The first example is a 3D scene consisting of 3 identical bottles whose 3D representation file is available on an online repository.

-The example can be visualized in VEB.js by importing the JSON file
+The example can be visualized in by importing the JSON file example_1.json

-This example can be animated based on the proposed JSON schema with the addition of predefined sequences.
-File
+This example can be animated based on the proposed with the addition of .
+File defines the animation for one asset (bottle.1

 (with command Import Animation